crystalation/crystalation/README.md

 Hi there!
 I'm backend developer using Javascript.
-<br>I'm currently working on creating a chat application using WebSockets.
+<br><br>I'm currently working on creating a chat application using WebSockets by myself.
+<br><br>
-<br>I enjoy playing computer games such as League of legends, taking a walk with my puppy :)
+😚 I enjoy playing League of legends, spending time with my puppy, and going for walks :)
 <br>
 <br>